Hot Matcha Latte

 How to Store

-As mentioned above, matcha lattes are meant for enjoying right away, not refrigerating for later!
+- Refrigerate (if you have to).
+As mentioned above, matcha lattes are meant for enjoying right away, not refrigerating for later.
 If you can’t finish your latte in one sitting, you can pop it in the fridge for a day.

-It’s best to drink it chilled, but if you want to reheat it, do so in a saucepan set over low heat to prevent it from getting too hot, which causes matcha to become bitter.
+- Enjoy chilled, or reheat.
+The leftover latte is best to drink it chilled, but if you want to reheat it, do so in a saucepan set over low heat to prevent it from getting too hot, which causes matcha to become bitter.
 Whisk or froth the latte again before drinking.

 Enjoy friends!
 If you make this hot matcha latte recipe, please snap a photo and tag #jessicainthekitchen on Instagram!
 We’d also love it if you would leave a comment below, and give the recipe a rating!
 Thanks so much!